 In March 1998, in the midst of continued tremendous growth, Cornerstone expanded to three Sunday morning services.
 By the end of the year, the average Sunday morning attendance grew from 364 in 1991 to 1,400 people.
 By December of 2000, the new sanctuary was completed and the congregation was joyfully united again after years of meeting in the Family Life Center.

 Where We Are Now

-Today, Cornerstone Church is situated on 23 acres.
+Today, Cornerstone Nashville is situated on 23 acres.
 Our current worship facility is approximately 90,000 square feet in size.
 The facility includes a 3,200 seat sanctuary, a 200-voice choir rehearsal suite, and 10,000 square feet of nursery space.
 We also have a 25,000 square foot Family Life Center that houses our children’s ministry and a Christian Education building—a total multiplex of 135,000 square feet.

 Cornerstone currently holds an 8:20AM & 10:30AM service on Sunday, with a Wednesday night service at 6:30PM.
 At present, we average over 3,600 during our weekend services.

 In September of 2006, we completed a 30,000 square foot three-story building which houses a state-licensed Christian Preschool for infants and Pre-K children, open from 6:30AM – 6PM, five days a week.
 Also, in this building is a two-story indoor playground and two floors of adult education classrooms.